 Lifestyle matters; think about holistic wellness as a part of skincare

 Dermatology has traditionally focused just on the skin.
-To take an example, the correlation between diet and skin conditions like acne have historically been regarded with skepticism, and only in recent years has this been looked at more closely among the dermatologic community.
-There has been many anecdotal accounts among patients who noticed that eating certain foods makes their acne worse, but clinical studies have often failed to find significant correlation between the two, and it has long been considered a kind of myth.
-With better tools as well as models to study these types of connections, and a switch to patient-centric paradigms, diet, exercise and holistic wellness are being looked at more closely now.
+To take an example, the correlation between diet and skin conditions like acne has historically been regarded with skepticism, and only in recent years has this been looked at more closely among the dermatologic community.
+There have been many anecdotal accounts among patients who noticed that eating certain foods makes their acne worse, but clinical studies have often failed to find a significant correlation between the two, and it has long been considered a kind of myth.
+With better tools as well as models to study these types of connections, and a switch to patient-centric paradigms, diet, exercise, and holistic wellness are being looked at more closely now.

-1Parents who have kids who are concerned about their acne should visit a dermatologist.
-Treatment may not have been effective for you, but the efficacy and expected outcomes for today is very different.
+1Parents who are concerned about their child’s acne should visit a dermatologist.
+Treatment may not have been effective for you in your day, but the efficacy and expected outcomes for your child today is very different.